trnorrgard/DS4002Project3/README.md

 ## DATA Folder:

 ### Data Collection Process
-The data we used for this project was sourced from different Letterboxd listings.
-We found lists of popular movies by genre, and used a Chrome extension called WebScraper to gather the movie title, poster URL, and genre.
+The data used for this project was sourced from different Letterboxd listings.
+Lists of popular movies by genre were parsed using a Chrome extension called WebScraper to gather the movie title, poster URL, and genre.
 This information was stored in a .csv file that is located in the DATA folder.

 ### Access
 The scraped and cleaned data can be found in the DATA folder, but the sites we scraped from for each genre can be found below: